subinsong01/subinsong01/README.md

 ## 🐱 About me.

-I’m a detail-oriented frontend developer who cares about user experience beyond just writing code. <br />
+I’m a detail-oriented frontend developer who cares about user experience beyond just writing code <br />
-I enjoy collaborating with teams and always strive to improve together.<br />
+I enjoy collaborating with teams and always strive to improve together<br />
-More than a coder, I’m a problem solver focused on making things better.
+More than a coder, I’m a problem solver focused on making things better

 📧 ttnqls0217@gmail.com